-Malik \etal{} (including Van Beek) introduce in 2008 a CP approach that combines the above ideas to generalize to multiple-issue processors while remaining scalable~\cite{Malik2008}.
-The model is an extension of Van Beek and Wilken's model where single-issue \emph{alldifferent} constraints are replaced by the more general \emph{global cardinality} constraints~\cite{Regin1996}.
-A \emph{global cardinality} constraint for each processor resource limits the amount of instructions of the same type that can be issued in the same cycle.
-The use of this constraint enables a compact model where the individual resource used by each instruction does not need to be tracked with additional variables and constraints.
-Furthermore, the model contains four types of implied constraints: \begin{inparaenum}[] \item \emph{distance} and \emph{predecessor/successor constraints} generalized to multiple-issue processors, \item \emph{safe pruning constraints} which discard suboptimal schedules with idle cycles, and \item \emph{superior subgraph constraints} (called \emph{dominance constraints} by Malik \etal{}) which apply the transformation introduced by Heffernan and Wilken as constraint propagation. \end{inparaenum} Unlike all previous modern approaches, Malik \etal{} experiment on a multiple-issue processor with a bundle width varying from 1 to 6 instructions and a latency model similar to that of the PowerPC architecture.
-The results using a custom solver for the full SPEC2000 benchmark show that all but a few of the basic blocks (up to 2600 instructions) can be solved to optimality.
-Interestingly, the experiments show that the number of unsolved basic blocks does not increase with bundle widths beyond 2 instructions.
+Malik~\etal{} (including van Beek) introduce a CP approach that combines and generalizes the ideas of van Beek, Wilken, and Heffernan to multiple-issue processors while remaining scalable~\cite{Malik2008}.
+The model is an extension of van Beek and Wilken's model where single-issue \emph{all-different} constraints are replaced by the more general \emph{global-cardinality} constraints~\cite{CPH:global}.
+A \emph{global-cardinality} constraint for each processor resource limits the amount of instructions of the same type that can be issued in the same cycle.
+For instance, in Figure~\ref{fig:dg} a processor with a bundle width of two instructions yields the constraint $\globalcardinality{\set{\noMathVar{s}{\InstrLoad{}}, \noMathVar{s}{\InstrAdd{}}, \noMathVar{s}{\InstrInc{}}, \noMathVar{s}{\InstrBlt{}}}, 2}$, limiting the number of scheduling variables that can be assigned the same cycle to two.
+These constraints reduce the search space using efficient propagation based on network flow algorithms and reduce solving overhead by eliminating the need to track the resource usage of each instruction with additional variables and constraints.
+Furthermore, the model contains four types of implied constraints: \begin{inparaitem}[] \item \emph{distance} and \emph{predecessor/successor constraints} generalized to multiple-issue processors, \item \emph{safe pruning constraints} which discard suboptimal schedules with idle cycles, and \item \emph{superior subgraph constraints} (called \emph{dominance constraints} by Malik \etal{}) which apply Heffernan and Wilken's transformations as constraint propagation. \end{inparaitem} Unlike earlier modern approaches, Malik \etal{} experiment on a multiple-issue processor with a bundle width ranging from one to six and latencies similar to those of the PowerPC architecture~\cite{Diefendorff1994}.
+Their results for the SPEC2000 benchmarks using a custom CP solver show that most basic blocks (up to 2600 instructions) can be scheduled with provably optimal makespan.
+Interestingly, the experiments show that the number of basic blocks that are solved optimally in time does not decrease for bundle widths beyond two instructions.